temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 An Update that is passes verification by the workflow code and runs to completion but encounters an error at the application level is still considered to have completed correctly from the perspective of the Temporal system.
-The application-level error is recorded as the `UpdateWorkflowResponse.output` and the `UpdateWorkflowResponse.result_type` is set to `UPDATE_RESULT_TYPE_ERROR`.
+The application-level error is recorded as the `UpdateWorkflowResponse.failure` and the `UpdateWorkflowResponse.result_type` is set to `UPDATE_RESULT_TYPE_ERROR`.

 ### Unexpected Disconnect